ikmb/exome-seq/docs/installation.md

 * GRCh38_g1k (patch1, as used by the 1000 genomes consortium and the Illumina Dragen system - see [here](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/GRCh38_reference_genome/))
 * GRCh38_p14 (patch 14 without further modifications, see [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.29_GRCh38.p14/) )
 * GRCh38_no_alt_p14 (patch 14 without ALT contigs, see [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/001/405/GCA_000001405.29_GRCh38.p14/) )
+* hg38 (the BROAD version of GRCh38, part of the GATK bundle, see [here](https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle) )

 If you plan on using effect prediction via VEP, you will also need to install the cache and plugins: